DaniSub-Zero/Wii-hack-SD-files/README.md

 Open the app PriiLoader Installer.

-If you have a error go to Wad Manager and go to the file "CIOS Infected Error (Solution)" and install the .wad file.Now try to open PriiLoader Installer again.
+If you have an error go to Wad Manager, go to the file "CIOS Infected Error (Solution)" and install the .wad file.Now try to open PriiLoader Installer again.

+If it works you must have priiloader working.For open Priiloader you ned to shut down the wii and turn it on pressing the "power" button and the "reset" button

+Very good!

 ## RiiConnect24 Install